-Exercises will be given to help you understand the basic concepts and techniques and need not to be turned in.
-There will be a term programming project, which can be done in any programming language including Matlab, Java, and C/C++.
-The project must involve some creativity and novelty.
-Based on the student's research interest, a research paper, which can be a literature review or a survey on a particular topic, will be also assigned.
-There will be a final exam.
+There will about five-seven homework assignments related to the papers and notes.
+There will be a term project based on the student's interest and background.
+A research paper, which can be a literature review or a survey on a particular topic, will be also assigned.